emmanuelmuturia/Objects/README.md

 - [Retrofit](https://square.github.io/retrofit/) and [OkHTTP](https://square.github.io/okhttp/) were used to make and mock the REST API calls respectively...

-### 8. Safe Args

-- [Safe Args](https://developer.android.com/guide/navigation/use-graph/safe-args) was used to generate Classes which allowed for type-safe navigation in the Views context (pun intended)...

-### 9. JUnit, MockK, Kotlin Coroutines Test, and Espresso
+### 8. JUnit, MockK, Kotlin Coroutines Test, and Espresso

 - [JUnit](https://junit.org/junit4/) was used to run the Tests...
 - [MockK](https://mockk.io) was used to mock the dependencies used for Testing...